Queen Hyoui: Palace and political life

 When the crown prince died in 1762, the crown princess was stated to be “overcome with grief” as she was young and because Crown Prince Sado always treated her kindly prior to his death.
 Lady Hyegyeong had said whenever her late husband was brought up in conversation by the crown princess, she would cry.

 Princess Hwawan was later asked to be the protector of Yi San, son of Crown Prince Sado and the new crown prince, and he would be later King Jeongjo of Joseon.
 Around the time, Princess Hwawan was trusted by her father, so the young crown prince was thought to remain safe during the rest of Yeongjo's reign.

 However, in attempt to control him, she estranged the relationship between the crown prince and crown princess (later Queen Hyoui).
 Her adopted son, Jeong Hu-gyeom, was involved heavily in troublesome Political factions in Joseon dynasty(between the Hidebound and Opportunist Factions).
 The mother and son, along with parties from some of the officials, caused the family members of Lady Hyegyeong, the mother of Jeongjo, to fall from power, which threatened the identity of Jeongjo as a crown prince.

 The 22-year-old crown princess became queen consort upon her husband's accession to the throne in 1776.
 For many years, the king was willing to forgive Princess Hwawan as she was the favorite daughter of the late king and his aunt.
 Yet, since the beginning of his reign, numerous officials asked the new king to execute the princess for her acts.
 Eventually, Princess Hwawan lost her title, status, and power upon becoming a commoner in 1778.

 The Queen did not bear King Jeongjo any children, but she adopted the sons of two of her husband's concubines, Royal Noble Consort Ui and Royal Noble Consort Su, as her own.
 The son of Royal Noble Consort Ui died young, but the son of Royal Noble Consort Su would eventually succeed King Jeongjo on the throne as the twenty-third king of Joseon.

 The Queen had outlived her husband, who died in 1800, by 21 years and became queen dowager.
-She later died at Jagyeong Hall, Changgyeong Palace, Hanseong, on 10 April 1821 of King Sunjo's twenty-first year of reign.
+She later died in Changgyeonggung, during Sunjo's reign.